tracyle21/Projects/README.md

 Solitaire -> A group project with two members to create the game of Solitaire, has a GUI interface as well :) [written in: C/C#]

 Linux Terminal -> [to be uploaded]

+Machine Learning, Data Mining Project for VT Industries -> [to be uploaded]